Peter Helm

 Peter John Helm Jr. (born December 22, 1941) is a Canadian-American film and television actor.

+Career

 Helm was born in Toronto, Ontario.
 Helm began his acting career in 1959, appearing in the television sitcom Too Young to Go Steady.
 In 1960 he appeared in the Broadway play There Was a Little Girl.
 He guest-starred in television programs including Rawhide, The Farmer's Daughter, Ironside, Wagon Train, Mr. Novak, Tales of Wells Fargo, Naked City, The Donna Reed Show, Bonanza, Dr. Kildare, My Three Sons, Perry Mason, Kraft Suspense Theatre, and The Fugitive.
-Helm's film appearances included The Longest Day and Inside Daisy Clover.
+Helm's film appearances included The Longest Day, Inside Daisy Clover, and The Andromeda Strain.